-- 1. Align a basic laser cavity. - 2.
+- 1. Be able to align a basic laser cavity. - 2.
 Know how to make a laser run on a single transverse mod - 3.
-Characterize a laser beam - 4.
+Be able to characterize a laser beam - 4.
 Know how to measure laser power and determine laser irradiance - 5.
 Explain the difference between single and multiple spatial modes lasers and know how to approach focusing and collimation in each case. - 6.
-Measure the spectral output of a laser. - 7.
-Explain laser diode-pumping and intracavity second harmonic generation
+Be able to measure the spectral output of a laser. - 7.
+Explain laser diode-pumping and second harmonic generation